Flower power: Cultural heritage

 The avant-garde art of Milton Glaser, Heinz Edelmann, and Peter Max became synonymous with the flower power generation.
 Edelman's illustration style was best known in his art designs for the Beatles' 1968 animated film Yellow Submarine.
 Glaser, the founder of Push Pin Studios, also developed the loose psychedelic graphic design, seen for example in his seminal 1966 poster illustration of Bob Dylan with paisley hair.
 It was the posters by pop artist Peter Max, with their vivid fluid designs painted in Day-Glo colors, which became visual icons of flower power.
-Max's cover story in Life magazine (September 1969) as well as appearances on The Tonight Show Starring Johnny Carson and The Ed Sullivan Show, further established "flower power" style art into mainstream culture.
+Max's cover story in Life (September 1969) as well as appearances on The Tonight Show Starring Johnny Carson and The Ed Sullivan Show, further established "flower power" style art into mainstream culture.